AACTA Awards

 The Australian Academy of Cinema and Television Arts Awards, known as the AACTA Awards, are presented annually by the Australian Academy of Cinema and Television Arts (AACTA).
 The awards recognise excellence in the film and television industry, both locally and internationally, including the producers, directors, actors, writers, and cinematographers.
 It is the most prestigious awards ceremony for the Australian film and television industry.
-They are generally considered to be the Australian counterpart of the Academy Awards for the U.S., the BAFTA Awards for the U.K. and the César Awards for France.
+They are generally considered to be the Australian counterpart of the Academy Awards for the United States and the BAFTA Awards for the United Kingdom.

 The awards, previously called Australian Film Institute Awards or AFI Awards, began in 1958, and involved 30 nominations across six categories.
 They expanded in 1986 to cover television as well as film.
 The AACTA Awards were instituted in 2011.
 The AACTA International Awards, inaugurated on 27 January 2012, are presented every January in Los Angeles.